 What are your views about BIM technology?
 Are there any challenges faced in using BIM Technology?
 What other software innovations do you foresee to impact the profession?

 It has been a slow process in the industry, for both architects and engineers, towards fully utilise the unique capabilities of BIM, and to wait until BIM platforms are developed to a level where it eases our work.

 At the current stage, BIM offers opportunities that were unheard of at 2D ages.
 At first, improvement of structures – MEP coordination was targeted and achieved.
 Then it is used to provide a useful information framework for facility managers and enable smart building solutions.
 We look forward to future stages of BIM development, where façade specific aspects can get the focus.

-Currently, for preaward design stage, we still find geometry specific parametric scripting methods more powerful when it comes to automatisation or analysis, and still find non-model based software cater more to detail drawing needs.
-However, we rely heavily on BIM for input information and we cooperate intensely at early phases for a correct and strong foundation of the envelope design in the BIM platform.
+Currently, for the pre-award design stage, we still find geometry-specific parametric scripting methods more powerful when it comes to automatisation or analysis, and still find non-model-based software caters more to detail drawing needs.
+However, we rely heavily on BIM for input information and we cooperate intensely at the early phases for a correct and strong foundation of the envelope design in the BIM platform.

 BIM-based documentation aids façade contractors well with ease of keeping track of quantities.
 Another interesting area of software development is virtual reality and augmented reality applications of the BIM model, with an extremely wide range of potential use, ranging from marketing purposes to actual site inspections, where the inspector can overlay the approved design with reality on site.

 And talking about our cyber future, we are also hopeful and excited about drone technology and its possible applications in external façade inspections, both during construction and during regular maintenance cycles, subject to development of specific and adaptable smart scanning systems.

 What are the several parameters to keep in mind while designing an innovative façade?